qgis/QGIS-Enhancement-Proposals/QEP-3-QGIS_Long_Term_Releases.rst

 * *the master branch* - this is where all new code should arrive into the code base.
 * *the community release branch* - this will be branched from the master branch every four months.
 The community releases will be for giving users early access to new features in a known version of QGIS.
 Bug fixes will be made against the community release branch for the duration of their validity.
+The branch shall be named by the major and minor components of the release number e.g. **2.6**.
 * *the long term release branch* - this will be branched from the community release branch after the first patch level release or 1 month, whichever is the soonest.
+The branch shall be named based on the community branch from which it is derived with an additional 'LTR' suffix e.g. **2.6LTR**.
+The branch shall exist for 1 year, wherapon the next Long Term Release shall be made.

 Packaging implications
 ......................

+Unfortunately this rather simple proposal has rather large implications for packaging.
+5 types of packages will be made available as part of our official QGIS packaging effort:

+1) **Developer nightly packages.** These packages will be built on a nightly basis against the **master** branch.
+   They are intended to provide early adopters and testers with easy access to an installer that they can use to test upcoming features and new fixes to issues in the development branch.
+2) **Community nightly packages.** These packages will be built on a nightly basis against the community release branch.
+They are intended to provide testers and folks doing QA with a platform to test the upcoming community patch level release against the community branch.
+3)
+4)
+5)